oddbird/susy/docs/index.rst

 in a world where browsers disagree on implementation, standards are not always the standard, and your Sass code compiles into Boring Old CSS.

-Remember CSS?
+Susy is just a toolkit.
+You don't use one hammer to build your entire house.
+Sometimes you have to set Susy down and pick up a screw driver, or get crazy with the table saw.
+Don't rely on Susy — put it to use.
+What you want to accomplish
+is more important than what we planned for.

-Susy can't save you from CSS,
+We can't save you from CSS,
-but it can help make layouts easier to write and maintain.
+but we can help make layouts easier to write and maintain.
-Abstraction is great at making your code meaningful and DRY, but don't let it fool you — the output CSS is what matters.
+Abstraction is great for meaningful code, but don't let it fool you — the output is what matters.
-If you don't know what Susy is doing, take a look at the CSS output files.
+If you don't understand what Susy is doing, take a look at the CSS files.

-Think of it like a toolkit.
-You can't use a hammer to build your entire houes.
-Sometimes you have to set it down and pick up a screw driver, or get crazy with the table saw.

 ToDo